 Does Divorce Have any Benefits Over Annulment?

 A divorce is generally easier to get as it can be obtained even on a “no-fault” basis.
 An annulment on the other hand usually has some negative implications on one of the two partners.
 It may blame him/her of bigamy, fraud, impotence, forceful or underage marriage.

 This makes it essential for you to prove your case in order to get your marriage annulled.
 Whereas, in order to get a divorce, you don’t need to prove any fault, especially when you file under a “no-fault” an “irreconcilable differences” case.
 You don’t have to appear in the court to get a divorce; whereas, in order to get your marriage annulled, both the parties have to be present in the court.

 Disability and retirement benefits, property division, spousal support, etc have to be finalized in a divorce.
 On the other hand, all these issues get back to pre-marriage arrangements in case of annulment.
 The pre-nuptial, as well as post-nuptial agreements between partners, are upheld in case of a divorce while they become null and void in case of annulment.

 The legal team at Brighter Day℠ Law has extensive experience with all of the complex legal issues that divorcing couples may face, and we are ready to provide you the legal counsel you need during this challenging time

-When you’re looking to find the best option between a divorce and an annulment, try and get expert advice from a professional divorce attorney.
+When you’re looking to find the best option between a divorce and an annulment, try and get expert advice from a professional El Paso County divorce lawyer.
 The correct alternative for you will depend upon your particular case.

 With over 50 years of joint experience, Brighter Day℠ Law attorneys provide you the best advice based on your situation.
 You can rest assured that your privacy will be maintained and your case will be projected in such a way that your interests are taken care of.
 Just contact our helpline or drop in a mail and we’ll get back to you!